Disney+ streaming service: Disney's Fox takeover unlocks a trove of shows and movies

 Disney is betting big on its 2019 streaming service called Disney+.

-With Disney CEO Bob Iger calling the streaming service the company's "biggest priority" for 2019 -- and, for perspective, this is happening in the same year Disney is closing a $71.3 billion takeover of 21st Century Fox.
+With Disney CEO Bob Iger calling the streaming service the company's "biggest priority" for 2019 -- and, for perspective, this is happening in the same year Disney closed its $71.3 billion takeover of 21st Century Fox.
 Disney is ending its streaming deal with Netflix so it can launch its own subscription platform as the exclusive streaming home for Disney movies, TV shows and other original programming.

 Much of the original programming planned for Disney+ leans into the company's franchises like Marvel and Star Wars.
 And it be the only place to stream the company's new movies after they premiere in theaters, starting with Captain Marvel.
 Not only that, Iger revealed in March that the service will house the entire Disney "vault" of motion pictures "fairly soon" after launch.